tytydraco/yessleep/out/I_work_at_a_clothing_store__Most_of_the_time_the_humans_are_worse.md

 &#x200B;

 Richard is a very short man, standing only three feet tall.
-He has white beard that falls all the way to the top of his gold-studded cowboy boots.
-He has extremely long white hair that usually drags behind him like a cap.
+He has a white beard that falls all the way to the top of his gold-studded cowboy boots, and extremely long white hair that usually drags behind him like a cap.
 Tonight, his outfit of choice was a pair of dark wash denim with gold detailing, a black button up shirt with gold threading, and a flashy bolo tie decorated with real rubies.
 This was actually toned down compared to his usual attire.
 The first time I met him, he was wearing a three-piece suit made out of woven gold.
 He spoke with a thick southern drawl, and had that classic southern charm to him.

 &#x200B;